Picture shows patient undergoing electronic clinical outcome assessment, translations are essential for eCOA

 Why high-quality translations are essential for eCOA

-April 12, 2022 | Process
+June 12, 2023 | Process

-eCOA are enabling patients, observers and clinicians to report clinical outcomes in a convenient, secure and efficient way.
-But like their paper counterparts, each eCOA requires good communication and the ability to collect clinical outcomes from diverse patient groups.
+The use of electronic clinical outcome assessment (eCOA) is enabling patients, observers and clinicians to report clinical outcomes in a convenient, secure and efficient way.

 Considering language in eCOA